 WordPress building blocks

-Most WordPress sites need 4 or more plugins – some have 20 or more.
-These small applications allow you to add interactive features like contact forms, maps, newsletter signups, blog subscriptions, slideshows, photo galleries, social media links and much more.
+Most WordPress sites need 4 or 5 plugins – some have 20 or more.
+These small applications allow you to add features like contact forms, maps, newsletter signups, blog subscriptions, slideshows, photo galleries, social media links and much more.
 There are also smaller scripts called widgets that are used to organize small tasks, like showing Archives or Latest Posts in the sidebar of a blog.

 It’s important to ask what a developer has in mind when he or she gives you a WordPress quote.
-Many will install WordPress using a one-click installation and leave you to it.
+Many developers will install WordPress using a one-click installation and leave you to it.
 This is not what most people have in mind.

 Before asking for a quote, discuss the following with developers.